akawa777/Dagent/README.md

 |Entity framework ExecuteStoreQuery|631ms|

 ## Pure POCO
 Dagent Keep the POCO.
-Your class does not need to inherit Class or put Attribute.
-And is not dependent on SQL and TABLE.
+Your class does not need to inherit class or put attribute.
+And is not dependent on sql and table.
 ## License
 The MIT License (MIT)